wokwi/wokwi-python-client/README.md

 # Wokwi Python Client 🚀

-Typed, asyncio-friendly Python SDK for the **Wokwi Simulation API**
+Typed Python SDK for the **Wokwi Simulation API** with both async and synchronous interfaces

 [![PyPI version](https://img.shields.io/pypi/v/wokwi-client?logo=pypi)](https://pypi.org/project/wokwi-client/)
 [![Python versions](https://img.shields.io/pypi/pyversions/wokwi-client)](https://pypi.org/project/wokwi-client/)
 [![CI](https://github.com/wokwi/wokwi-python-client/actions/workflows/ci.yaml/badge.svg?branch=main)](https://github.com/wokwi/wokwi-python-client/actions/workflows/ci.yaml)
 [![License: MIT](https://img.shields.io/github/license/wokwi/wokwi-python-client)](LICENSE)

-> **TL;DR:** Run and control your Wokwi simulations from Python with first-class type hints and zero boilerplate.
+> **TL;DR:** Run and control your Wokwi simulations from Python with first-class type hints, zero boilerplate, and both async and synchronous APIs.

 ---

 Wokwi is a platform for creating and running simulations of electronic circuits and embedded systems.
 It supports a wide range of hardware platforms, including ESP32 family, Arduino, Raspberry Pi, STM32 and more.In addition, it supports a [wide range of peripherals](https://docs.wokwi.com/getting-started/supported-hardware), including sensors, displays, motors, and debugging tools.

 Wokwi Python Client is a Python SDK for the Wokwi Simulation API.
+It provides two client interfaces:

+- **`WokwiClient`**: Async client with full asyncio support for modern Python applications
+- **`WokwiClientSync`**: Synchronous client that mirrors the async API for traditional blocking code

-It allows you to run and control your Wokwi simulations from Python in a typed, asyncio-friendly way.
-You can use it to automate your embedded testing and development workflows.
+Both clients allow you to run and control your Wokwi simulations from Python in a typed, easy-to-use way.
+You can use them to automate your embedded testing and development workflows.

 ## Installation requirements